Duke University Health System

-The Duke University Health System combines the Duke University School of Medicine, the Duke University School of Nursing, the Duke Clinic, and the member hospitals into a system of research, clinical care, and education.
+The Duke University Health System is a private, not-for-profit, integrated healthcare system headquartered in Durham, North Carolina, United States.
+It combines the Duke University School of Medicine, Duke–NUS Medical School, Duke University School of Nursing, Duke Clinic, and the member hospitals into a system of medical research, clinical care, and education.

 Member hospitals

 Duke University Hospital

-The Duke University Medical Center is located in Durham, North Carolina, and affiliated with Duke University.
+The Duke University Hospital is located in Durham, North Carolina, and affiliated with Duke University.
 Formerly known as the Duke University Hospital and Medical School, it was established in 1930 with a bequest from James B. Duke.
 The Medical Center now occupies 7.5 million square feet (700,000 m2) in 90 buildings on 210 acres (850,000 m2).
 It is consistently ranked among the top ten health care organizations in the United States.
 In 2007, U.S. News & World Report ranked Duke University Medical Center 7th-best medical center in the United States from among 5,462 medical centers.
 The Duke Clinic is located next to the Duke Medical Center and provides access to numerous specialties and outpatient services.

-Duke University Hospital has 957 inpatient beds and offers comprehensive diagnostic and therapeutic facilities, including a regional emergency/trauma center; a major surgery suite containing 51 operating rooms; an endosurgery center; an Ambulatory Surgery Center with nine operating rooms and an extensive diagnostic and interventional radiology area.
+Duke University Hospital has 1082 inpatient beds and offers comprehensive diagnostic and therapeutic facilities, including a regional emergency/trauma center; a major surgery suite containing 51 operating rooms; an endosurgery center; an Ambulatory Surgery Center with nine operating rooms and an extensive diagnostic and interventional radiology area.
 In fiscal year 2016, Duke University Hospital admitted 41,408 patients and had 1,119,151 outpatient visits.

 In 1925, James B. Duke made a $4 million bequest to establish the Duke University School of Medicine, Duke University School of Nursing, and Duke University Hospital to improve health care in the Carolinas and the United States.
 This money was used to begin construction on the Duke Hospital and Medical School in 1927.

 On July 21, 1930, the hospital opened to patients.
 On its first day, 17 of its 400 beds were filled.

 In 1936, Julian Deryl Hart, a Duke surgeon introduced ultraviolet lights in the operating rooms to kill airborne germs.
 In 1956, Duke surgeons were the first to use systemic hypothermia during cardiac surgery.
 This is now standard practice worldwide.

 The Medical School and Hospital were renamed the Duke University Medical Center in 1957.
 The first African American student was admitted to the Duke University School of Medicine in 1963.
 In 1969, the first recorded studies of human's abilities to function and work at pressures equal to a 1000 ft deep sea dive were conducted.
 In the 1990s, Duke geneticists invented a three-minute test to screen newborns for over 30 metabolic diseases at once.
 This test is now used throughout the United States.
 Duke's first lung transplant and heart/lung transplant were conducted in 1992.